stefandesu/goe-mensa-api/README.md

   `category` is the id of the category

   `_id` is a random string

+  `date` is the date for this dishes entry

   `additives` is a list of additive identifiers (see below)